ChesterJFGould/MATH184/Notes/lecture2.md

 + Solve the resulting equation, y = (x + 4)/3 = f <sup>-1</sup>(x)

 This is very easy for linear equations, but for some functions it will be a lot harder.

-# Reading
-Read p14 - p20 for next class.
-We are doing limits next class.